An Elephant Training School in Chiang Mai, Thailand

 I grabbed the Elephant Conservation Center’s first available three-day course, arriving with half a dozen excited students: a young German couple, Dutch sisters, a miniature Japanese girl and me.

 Supat, the course manager, escorted us to our home-stay quarters and handed out schedules listing the 14 basic elephant commands, none of which I could begin to pronounce.
 First hurdle: darn Thai elephants only speak Thai.

 A Good-Natured Matriarch

 We donned baggy pants and spiffy shirts in bright blue denim, instant mahouts-in-training.
-Then came the big moment, introduction to “our” elephants.
+Then came the big moment, an introduction to “our” elephants.
 I solemnly shook Piajaub’s trunk and she shook me down for bananas.

 Piajaub was a good-natured matriarch, 72-years young, a feisty 5-ton behemoth of a blimp with a nose for trouble.
 Her occasional sudden gallops and frisking of fellow elephants were attributed to out-of-kilter hormones.

-Uta, the German woman, and one of the nearly identical Dutch sisters, drew elephants that relegated them to living on gray submarines.
+Uta, the German woman, and one of the nearly identical Dutch sisters drew elephants that relegated them to living on gray submarines.
 When bathing, their elephants would sink, leaving them soaked to the tops of their frazzled blonde heads.

 Still, Uta loved every minute, wearing the widest grin for three straight days.
 The Japanese girl was assigned a near-baby elephant making them the cutest matched set.
 And we were off to the races.